The History of Columbia Community Service

 In 1996, CCS celebrated its 50th year with a reception at Low Memorial Library.
 Both University President George Rupp and Manhattan Borough President Ruth Messinger spoke at the event.
 Rupp lauded CCS for its meaningful contributions to the neighborhood, and Messinger congratulated CCS for the important role it plays for Columbia and for the entire nation.
 Several of the grantee organizations, many of which continue to be partnered with CCS today, expressed their gratitude.
 Representatives from Harlem Hospital and the St. Mary’s Soup Kitchen thanked CCS for their positive impact on the programs that are vital to their neighbors in need.

-With the growing generosity of the University’s faculty and staff, CCS now raises more than $350,000 per year, giving every dollar to local nonprofit organizations working to build a happier, healthier, and stronger Uptown Manhattan.
+With the growing generosity of the University’s faculty and staff, CCS now raises $300,000 per year, giving every dollar to local nonprofit organizations working to build a happier, healthier, and stronger Uptown Manhattan.
 Like its founders, the supporters of CCS today continue to provide critical relief to those who need it most.